SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_033cd098-b21b-4c9b-85c4-c8174c307e48_do_not_edit_manually.md

     - **Effort:** advanced

+??? abstract "Sysmon Windows File Block Executable"

+    Sysmon has blocked an executable file from being written to the disk.
+This could be a malicious binary to investigate.

+    - **Effort:** master

 ??? abstract "Sysprep On AppData Folder"

     Detects suspicious Sysprep process start with AppData folder as target (as used by Trojan Syndicasec in Thrip report by Symantec).
 Sysprep is a Windows tool used to change Windows images from a generalized state to a specialized state, and then back to a generalized state.
 It can be used to remove all system-specific information and reset the computer.